MPAS-Dev/compass/docs/index.rst

 `Jigsaw <https://github.com/dengwirda/jigsaw>`_ and
 `Jigsaw-Python <https://github.com/dengwirda/jigsaw-python>`_ tools to make all but the simplest meshes for our test cases and E3SM initial conditions.
-These tools, whithout which Compass would not be possible, are developed primarily by `Darren Engwirda <https://dengwirda.github.io/>`_.
+These tools, without which Compass' mesh generation capabilities would not be possible, are developed primarily by `Darren Engwirda <https://dengwirda.github.io/>`_.

 .. toctree::